cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Domain separation {#term-domain-separation}

-Cryptographic protocols that use random oracles are often analyzed under the assumption that random oracles answer only queries generated by that protocol.
+Cryptographic protocols whose security relies on random oracles are often analyzed under the assumption that those random oracles answer only queries generated by that protocol.
 In practice, this assumption does not hold if two protocols query the same random oracle.